In this tutorial, I show you how to make wood resin beach art that converts to a DIY folding wall desk.

 Create Resin Mold Bottom

-Ultimately, many options exist for creating a resin mold.
+Ultimately, many options exist for creating a resin mold for resin beach art.

 I’ll show you the method I used for this resin beach art project.